PhDN/NoCheat/userDocs.md

 In some cases, model might require more information in order to make a decision.

 ## How to report a bug
-To report a bug, use this template:
+To report a bug, use github Issues with the following template:
 - [Bug report template](bugReportTemplate.md)

 ## Known bugs